greleigh/Logic-GU/seminars/_drafts/nol/2021-11-22-sara-l-uckelman.md

 date: 2021-11-22 17:00:00 +02:00
 ---

 In 1672 John Eliot, English Puritan educator and missionary, published _The Logick Primer: Some Logical Notions to initiate the INDIANS in the knowledge of the Rule of Reason; and to know how to make use thereof_ [1].
-This roughly 80 page pamphlet focuses on introducing basic syllogistic vocabulary and rea- soning so that syllogisms can be created from texts in the Psalms, the gospels, and other New Testament books.
+This roughly 80 page pamphlet focuses on introducing basic syllogistic vocabulary and reasoning so that syllogisms can be created from texts in the Psalms, the gospels, and other New Testament books.
 The use of logic for proselytizing purposes is not distinctive: What is distinctive about Eliot’s book is that it is bilingual, written in both English and Wôpanâaak (Massachusett), an Algonquian lan- guage spoken in eastern coastal and southeastern Massachusetts.
 It is one of the earliest bilingual logic textbooks, it is the only textbook that I know of in an indigenous American language, and it is one of the earliest printed attestations of the Massachusett language.

 In this talk, I will:

 - Introduce John Eliot and the linguistic context he was working in.
-- Introduce the contents of the _Logick Primer_—vocabulary, inference pat- terns, and applications.
+- Introduce the contents of the _Logick Primer_—vocabulary, inference patterns, and applications.
 - Discuss notions of “Puritan” logic that inform this primer.
 - Talk about the importance of his work in documenting and expanding the Massachusett language and the problems that accompany his colonial approach to this work.